Map-Machina/PerfCollector1/README.md

-# Performance Monitoring and replay tools
+# Performance monitoring and replay tools

 These tools are at this time strictly Linux only.
 Substantial effort must be made to convert them over to other OS'.